u-next/KVSFlute/README.md

 # KVSFlute
-Class generator plugin for [DBFlute](http://dbflute.seasar.org/) to access KVS.
+Class generator plugin for [DBFlute](http://dbflute.seasar.org/) to access to KVS.

 This plugin provides three ways of accessing to KVS:
 - as data store (KVS Store)